jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 *November 2020*
 Fictional tale based on the supposition a scientist in the Manhatten project discovered something that should very much be kept a secret.
 Enjoyable story lines, but quite long, and took too long to conclude.

+### The Flying Scotsman, Graeme Obree
+*November 2020*
+Autobiography of a phenomenal athlete and innovater.
+I had not realised before the troubled life that Obree had, or the swings in form.
+It is a shame he was not better recognised for his achievements at the time.

+### The Lynmouth Flood Disaster, Eric Delderfield
+*November 2020*
+This was the Boscastle before Boscastle.
+9" rain in a matter of hours is terrifying.
+Likely to happen again.
+Questionable how well prepared the next location that becomes victim to this is.